pablocar80/helloserver/README.md

 - using Jest for automated testing
 - loading environment settings from .env file when available
 - using ts-node-dev for debugging directly in Typescript

+Additional notes:
+- Pending: execute in docker
+- There is a Chrome extension 'Advanced REST client' that can be used to test services